Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzPublicIPPrefix.md

 ```

 ### -PublicIPAddress
-The list of all referenced PublicIPAddresses
+The list of all referenced PublicIPAddresses.
 To construct, see NOTES section for PUBLICIPADDRESS properties and create a hash table.

 ```yaml